What is MTHFR?

 Low patient volume:

-In order to have unhurried and high quality patient visits, I keep a very low patient volume, and will only schedule a maximum of three patients a day with a minimum of 2 hrs between patients.
-I try to give you all the time you need.
+In order to have unhurried and high quality patient visits, I keep a very low patient volume, and usually try to give you all the time you need.

 Deal directly with the physician:

 I function solo with no office staff, so if you call, expect me to pick up the phone personally (the office number rings to my cell phone).
-If I am busy I will not pick up, so please be prepared to leave a message, or better yet, also send me an email (please include a signed E-Mail Communication Consent) or contact me via VideoMedicine's secure message system.
+If I am busy I will not pick up, so please be prepared to leave a message, or better yet, also send me an email (please include a signed E-Mail Communication Consent), or contact me via the other options listed below.

 The downside is if I get busy or go on vacation, there can be some delay before I get back to you.